avishek2002/WebServicesIntro/README.md

     </dependency>
 </dependencies>
 ```

-## Start the server
-1. Run the HelloWorldPublisher.java
+3. Run the HelloWorldPublisher.java
-2. Go to http://localhost:7779/ws/hello and download the WSDL file
+4. Go to http://localhost:7779/ws/hello and download the WSDL file

-## Download the wsimport tool from https://repo1.maven.org/maven2/com/sun/xml/ws/jaxws-ri/4.0.0/jaxws-ri-4.0.0.zip
+5. Download the wsimport tool from https://repo1.maven.org/maven2/com/sun/xml/ws/jaxws-ri/4.0.0/jaxws-ri-4.0.0.zip
-## Navigate to jaxws-ri/bin, where the wsimport.sh is located
+6. Navigate to jaxws-ri/bin, where the wsimport.sh is located
-## Run the following command for extracting seng4400 folder from the downloaded wsdl file
+7. Run the following command for extracting seng4400 folder from the downloaded wsdl file
 ```
 ./wsimport.sh hello.wsdl -keep
 ```